oreno-tools/seiton/README.md

   seiton rds_snapshot    # Delete the RDS Snapshot. seiton sqs_queue       # Delete the SQS Queue. seiton version         # Print the version number.

+Options:
+  -b, [--before-datetime=BEFORE_DATETIME]  # Specify the date and time for deletion (delete resources before the specified date and time.)
+  -i, [--ignores=one two three]            # Specify resources to be undeleted (you can specify multiple resources).
+      [--ignores-file=IGNORES_FILE]        # Specify file name for resources list to be undeleted.
+  -c, [--check], [--no-check]              # Check the resources to be deleted.
 ```

 ### Init